 There are several advantages of running a VPN on your router rather than on each device.
 One of the main things I like is the level of control and customization you have over your entire home network when you’re using the higher end firmware of a VPN router.

 With a VPN router you can connect all your WiFi and wired devices to the internet through the VPN, even devices that don’t support a VPN natively.
 This means that ALL your internet traffic is encrypted by the VPN and the apparent location of your entire network will be that of the VPN server.

-What’s more, your ISP will simply see encrypted packets and won’t be able to determine whether you’re torrenting on your laptop, streaming Netflix on your phone, or gaming online through a console.
+What’s more, your ISP will simply see encrypted packets and won’t be able to determine whether you’re torrenting on your laptop, unblocking Netflix on your phone, or gaming online through a console.

 This set it and forget it method is very good for keeping your home network protected, but I would suggest periodically testing the VPN connection using a tool such as DNSLeakTest, rather than actually forgetting, as VPN connections can go down.